Relintai/pandemonium_engine_docs/usage/networking/webrtc.md

 Peers connect to a signaling server (for example a WebSocket server) and send their media information.
 The server then relays this information to other peers, allowing them to establish the desired direct communication.
 Once this step is done, peers can disconnect from the signaling server and keep the direct Peer-to-Peer (P2P) connection open.

-Using WebRTC in Godot
+Using WebRTC in Pandemonium
 ---------------------

-WebRTC is implemented in Godot via two main classes `WebRTCPeerConnection` for more details.
+WebRTC is implemented in Pandemonium via two main classes `WebRTCPeerConnection` for more details.

 Note:
  These classes are available automatically in HTML5, but **require an external GDNative plugin on native (non-HTML5) platforms**.
-Check out the `webrtc-native plugin repository ( https://github.com/godotengine/webrtc-native )` for instructions and to get the latest `release ( https://github.com/godotengine/webrtc-native/releases )`.
+Check out the `webrtc-native plugin repository ( https://github.com/pandemoniumengine/webrtc-native )` for instructions and to get the latest `release ( https://github.com/pandemoniumengine/webrtc-native/releases )`.

 Warning: